Empowering Youth Through REACH

 We can help at-risk youth.
 By combining an evidence-based educational program with an invested and trained adult, we empower youth to choose healthy behavior in all aspects of their lives.

-- South Dakota teens have a pregnancy rate higher than the national average; in 2016, South Dakota teens had the 13th highest pregnancy rate in the U.S. (2019 County Health Rankings and Roadmaps; National Center for Health Statistics)
+- South Dakota teens have a pregnancy rate higher than the national average; in 2020, South Dakota teens had the 13th highest pregnancy rate in the U.S. (2022 CDC/National Center for Health Statistics)

 REACH programming was made possible by Funding Opportunity Number HHS-2016-ACF-ACYF-SR-1197 from the Department of Health and Human Services, Administration for Children and Families.
 Its contents are solely the responsibility of Lutheran Social Services and do not necessarily represent the official views of the Department of Health and Human Services, Administration for Children and Families.